moonfolk/Multilevel-Wasserstein-Means/README.md

 truth: can be used by score function later

 Returns:
 H_: list of atoms of global barycenters
 a_: list of weights of atoms of global barycenters
 Y_: list of atoms of local barycenters (equal to len(Z)*[S] for LC method)
 b_: lsit of weights of atoms of local barycneters
 S_: array of atoms in the constraint set (only if method = 'LC')
 labels_: list of label assignments of groups to global clusters

 ```
 score(truth=None)
 ```

-Note: can only be used on fitted object
+Note: can only be used on fitted object.
-Unless truth provided before, provide either true label assignments or true model parameters (later is used for simulations)
+Unless truth provided before, provide either true label assignments or true model parameters (later is used for simulations).

 Returns:
 Wasserstein distance to truth if true model parameters are given;
 AMI score if true label assignemtns are given